zapidan/jsonresume-theme-flatwhite/README.md

 ]
 ```

+Note: For multiple positions at the same company, the `keywords` for the most recent position are used.

 #### Company Logos

 A `work` entry can optionally have company logo via the `image` property which will be displayed in the header section for each company.